Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Introduction

-For a more accurate description of fluid flow at the nanoscale, in the third group of studies, MD simulations were combined with PNM.
-Regarding this approach, Wang S. et al. \cite{wang2017multiscale, wang2020multiscale} performed NEMD simulations of methane flow through the pores with different mineralogy to build modified Hagen-Poiseuille (HP) equations that describe the integrated flow for each pore.
+For a more accurate description of fluid flow at the nanoscale, in the second group of studies, MD simulations were combined with PNM.
+Regarding this approach, Wang S. et al. \cite{wang2017multiscale, wang2020multiscale} performed MD simulations of methane flow through the pores with different mineralogy to build modified Hagen-Poiseuille (HP) equations that describe the integrated flow for each pore.
 Then, these modified HP equations are used in the multiscale PNM with individual pore size distributions of organic and inorganic pores, constructing the shale matrix.
 As a result, flow intensification was observed only in the organic pores, while in the calcite and montmorillonite pores, the deviation from classical Poiseuille flow was insignificant.
-The authors concluded that permeability mainly depends on the pore size distribution (PSD) of inorganic pores, since it has larger pore diameters compared with the organic matrix, and that the permeability decreases for higher values of the TOC component (organic pores).
+The authors concluded that permeability mainly depends on the pore size distribution (PSD) of inorganic pores, since it has larger pore diameters compared with the organic matrix, and that the permeability decreases for higher values of the TOC component.
 In another study, Yu.
-H. et al. \cite{yu2020multiscale} performed MD simulation to build a unified gas transport model that was further incorporated into the PNM approach to describe fluid flow behavior in the multi-scale porous media.
+H. et al. \cite{yu2020multiscale} performed MD simulation to build a unified gas transport model that was further incorporated into the PNM approach to describe fluid flow behavior in the multiscale porous media.
 First, the authors perform MD simulations of shale gas transport in a single pore with different pore wall materials (calcite, quartz, montmorillonite, and organic) to describe flow on the molecular scale.
-Then, they analyzed slip flow behavior, which was found to be different for organic and inorganic pores.
+Then, they analyzed slip flow behavior, which was found to be different for organic and inorganic pores, meaning a significant slippage effect observed only for organic pores.
 After using continuum flow theory and gas-surface dynamics theory, they proposed a unified gas transport model to describe the gas transport in porous media.
-Finally, they perform PNM calculations with 3 scales (nano, micro, and macropores) using the unified gas transport model.
+Finally, they perform PNM calculations with 3 scales: nanopores less than 10~nm, micropores with sizes between 10 and 100~nm, and macropores larger than 100~nm, using the unified gas transport model.
 The results showed that the contribution of organic pores to shale matrix permeability is higher than that of inorganic pores, even for inorganic-rich shale matrix.
-The authors concluded that the gas transport of the shale matrix is mainly determined by organic pores.
+The authors concluded that the gas transport of the shale matrix is mainly determined by the flow behavior in the organic pores.
+It was also found that the permeability decrease as the organic pores rate decreases and is influenced by the pore size and system pressure.
+Considering these two works, it is worth noting that, by obtaining similar flow behavior in the nanopores (both organic and inorganic), the authors come to controversial conclusions about the role of organic and inorganic content on the permeability.
+Moreover, the consideration of nanoscale flow behavior in the Refs. \cite{wang2017multiscale, wang2020multiscale} lead to the flow intensification, i.e., permeability increase, while in the Ref. \cite{yu2020multiscale} permeability reduction is observed.
+The core of this difference is in the way how nanoscale data is integrated into PNM.
+Obvious that nowadays there is still no agreement about the proper way for that, but the application of the unified gas transport model seems to be more accurate for the description of hard-to-recover shale reservoirs.